mongodb/docs/README.rst

 To build the documentation locally,

 - Install `giza <https://pypi.python.org/pypi/giza/>`_, if not already installed.
+Note that giza requires Python 2.7 and does not work with Python 3.
   There is an `installation guide
   <https://docs.mongodb.com/meta/tutorials/install/>`_ on the MongoDB meta site
   to help you get started.